TWISTING INTO FOCUS

 Often the first step is to share the stories of our illness, “For story is where hope begins.
 They connect us, tearing down walls and shattering isolation.” writes Cindee Snider Re

 Our FREE printable, Writing the Story of Your Illness, asks helpful questions and guides you in collecting your ideas to tell others about or to begin to write about your journey.
-There is also a quick and confidential survey, which can be completed in three minutes or less.

 AN INVITATION TO PARTICIPATE AND BE PART OF OUR COMMUNITY